 A brass Tee fitting, punch tool, and self-tapping hollow bolt installation kit is included.

-Installation instructions is included to assist you in installing the Refiner Oil Refiner to your vehicle including optional methods such as the use of a sandwich adapter or alternate return methods for the clean oil to be returned back to the engine.
+Installation instructions are included to assist you in installing the Oil Refiner to your vehicle including optional methods such as the use of a sandwich adapter or alternate return methods for the clean oil to be returned back to the engine.

-An owner's manual is included for care and servicing of the Refiner oil filter.
+An owner's manual is included for care and servicing of the Oil Refiner.

 Q. How do I service the Refiner Oil Filter?

-Q. Why is the Refiner Oil Refiner better than any ordinary filter?
+Q. Why is the Refiner better than any ordinary filter?

 100% pure cellulose is used to filter the harmful tars and nicotine from cigarette smoke.